 The Uauy lab is focused on using genetics and genomics to improve both yield and quality components in wheat.

-Their research comes under four main areas;
+Their research comes under three main areas;

 The lab uses molecular genetic approaches to identify genes involved in wheat productivity traits and enhance the translation of this knowledge into improved varieties for industry and consumers.